dmauser/azure-virtualwan/inter-region-azfw/README.md

 **Note:** the provisioning process will take around 60 minutes to complete.

-Alternatively (recommended) you can run step-by-step to get familiar with the provisioning process and the components deployed:
+Alternatively (recommended), you can run step-by-step to get familiar with the provisioning process and the components deployed:

 ```bash
 #!/bin/bash